Blood on the Dance Floor (band): History

 Andrew "Drew" Apathy joined in early 2014, and a new album, Bitchcraft, was released in June 2014.
 Their single "We're Takin over!" featuring Deuce was released February 7.

-Blood on the Dance Floor released their first single off their EP Cruel Pornography: "The Sexorcist".
-In August, they released their new project and started planning the "Reign of Blood" tour.
-On February 14, 2016, the band released the single "Safe Word" on iTunes.

-Mid-2016 marked the end of producing and co-writing by Rusty Wilmot (2008–2016).

-In April 2016, Blood on the Dance Floor announced a 24-date tour with Steven Joseph and BrokenCYDE.
-On August 17, BOTDF released their September 30-scheduled album Scissors on Apple Music.

-On September 14, 2016, Dahvie Vanity said that the group would be disbanding after one final tour as a result of Jayy's departure earlier that month.
-For a while afterwards, Vanity created and worked on a new project called Sinners Are Winners, releasing an EP titled For Beginners and full-length The Invocation.
-Jayy Von Monroe also released a statement on his departure from the band after leaving stating that he was not paid for his time for the band and was forced to go on tour without treatment after his HIV diagnosis.
-Vanity denied these allegations in a video.
+They released the album Scissors in 2016, the band's final release to feature Jayy Von Monroe due to Von Monroe leaving the group shortly afterward.

+After Vonn Monroe's departure from the band, Vanity established multiple new solo music projects such as "Sinners Are Winners" and Master of Death.

 In April 2017, Vanity announced that there would be a new member, and that Blood on the Dance Floor would be returning on May 5 of that year without Jayy Von Monroe.
 In May 2017, it was revealed that Dahvie's girlfriend, Fallon Vendetta, had temporarily joined Blood on the Dance Floor.
 With Vendetta, they released the singles "Resurrection Spell", "Love Like Voodoo", "Six Feet Under", "Yo Ho 2 (Pirate's Life)", "Ghosting" and "Destroy".
 Their album Kawaii Monster was released on October 31, 2017.
 Kawaii Monster pre-orders included a second disc, a remastered edition of Let's Start a Riot.
-The band also released an exclusive EP: You Are the Heart.
+The band also released an exclusive EP, You Are the Heart.
 In 2018, they released Haunted, followed by Cinema Erotica and You Are the Heart.
-Vendetta departed the group shortly afterward, leaving Vanity as the sole remaining member of the group.
+Vendetta departed the group shortly afterward following a breakup with Vanity, leaving him the sole remaining member of the group.

-In 2019, shortly after the band's second break up, Vanity started a new project: Kawaii Monster.
-He released the songs "From Heaven to Hell", "Total Nightmare", "Dear Best Friend", "It's a Sunny Place for Shady People", "I Am With You", "Finding Blessings in Dark Places", "The Violet Flame", "It's All Just a Dream" and "Rage Against the Dying Light".
+On September 5, 2019, Vanity released a solo album as Blood on the Dance Floor titled Hollywood Death Star featuring singles such as "Sweet Like Popsicles" and "Sex Rx".
+After this album, Vanity seemingly retired the Blood on the Dance Floor moniker to focus on his alternate music projects such as "Kawaii Monster" and "The Most Vivid Nightmares" as well as his "Dark Arts Official" merchline.